Up and Over Educational Services

 Learning is hard work – for all of us.
 And each of us will spend our lifetimes learning new skills and ideas.
 If students in their teens can learn effective and efficient ways to learn, they will have an ability that will benefit them for the rest of their lives.
+My friend Jim, a commercial pilot and the father of three adult children, was visiting this week, and he had just finished |

 the training to fly a new model of aircraft.
 He had a lot of memorization to do, and one of the ways he accomplished this was to organize his notes and use those notes to form a question and answer sequence.
 He then videotaped himself asking each of the questions, then pausing, and then answering the question.
 He watched his homemade video over and over again until he could say the answer to each question before the answer was said on the video.